TD Life Insurance Review

 - After two years, accidental death pays up to 5x the death benefit

-- Living benefit: terminal illness advance up to 50% of coverage
+- Terminal illness living benefit: advance up to 50% of coverage if diagnosed

-- ⚠️ Despite simplicity, premiums are often higher than comparable simplified issue options available through brokers
+- Premiums are generally higher than comparable simplified issue options available through a broker, even without a medical exam requirement

 Other TD Life Insurance Products